Undergraduate Department of Aerospace Studies

 Professional Officer Course

-Entry into the POC courses is done on a competitive basis and consists of the AFR 3201, AFR 3202, AFR 4211, and AFR 4212 courses.
+Entry into the Professional Officer Course (POC) courses is done on a competitive basis and consists of the AFR 3201, AFR 3202, AFR 4211, and AFR 4212 courses.
 The criteria for entry/selection into the POC courses are listed below.
 Completion of the POC is required by all students who seek a commission through AFROTC.
 These courses are designed to prepare college students to serve as Active-Duty Air Force or Space Force Officers upon graduation and commissioning.
 The curriculum stresses national security in contemporary American society, leadership, management, and professionalism.
 Special emphasis is placed on developing the cadet's communication skills.
 Students not currently enrolled in the AFROTC program must have permission of the department chairperson prior to enrolling in these courses.
 Class enrollment size is limited, and priority is given to those FSU, FAMU, and TCC students enrolled in the AFROTC program.

-Required Criteria for Admission into the POC
+Required Criteria for Admission into the Professional Officer Course

 1. Pass a military physical examination

-2. Pass a physical fitness test
+2. Pass a physical fitness assessment

 4. Have a 2.5 cumulative GPA or higher for undergraduates or a 3.0 cumulative GPA or higher for graduate students